jared-hughes/golfc/README.md

 Of course, to fetch your solutions, the script needs your token.

-In chromium-based browsers, the token can be retrieved from `__Host-session` in `about://settings/cookies/detail?site=code.golf`.
+In Chromium-based browsers, the token can be retrieved from `__Host-session` in `about://settings/cookies/detail?site=code.golf` or from Application/Storage/Cookies in the browser developer tools (Ctrl+Shift+I).

 The easiest way to provide the token is by an environment variable like `export CODE_GOLF_TOKEN=yourtoke-n123-goes-here-0123456789abcd`.